BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/talents.md

 **T30**
 Blinding Light

-You should always pick this talent in every other dungeon.
-This will allow you to cc uninterruptable cast like Buckling Rampage in Mistsor just mass interrup multiple mobs.
+You should always pick this talent in every dungeon.
+This will allow you to cc uninterruptable cast like Buckling Rampage in Mists or just mass interrup multiple mobs.

-Repentance
+or Repentance

 This talent is only used for CCing the mages on second boss Necrotic Wake so you can ignore playing them completly.